veliancreate/jv-expressions/README.md

 ### Notes

-Only the `*` (any) command is currently supported.
-The project scaffolds the other parsers so that the parsiing logic itself can be added to the `Parse` function of each type in the `parsers` package, and extending the supported types in the `NewCronExpression` function
+Only the `*` (any) and `<integer>` formate are currently supported.
+The project scaffolds the other parsers so that the parsiing logic itself can be added to the `Parse` function of each type in the `parsers` package, and extending the supported types in the `NewCronParser` function